 Market diversification is one of the most important benefits of international trade.
 Being less dependent on a single market will help us avoid risks in our primary market.

-Organizations may have the opportunity to increase brand awareness in a market where competitors have not yet entered.
+Organizations may have the opportunity to increase brand awareness in a market that competitors have not yet entered.

 Companies expanding into new markets are forced to innovate and improve their offerings to compete with local companies.
 In addition, entering new markets can provide access to top talent, advanced market trends, and industry innovations.